Uche05/ci-p2-quizar/README.md

 - [Google Slides](https://docs.google.com/presentation/) used as wireframing tool and basic image review as well as my markup/ideas panel to just keep a decent view of what I needed the site to look like.
 - [Google Fonts](https://fonts.google.com/) used to search a suitable font and obtain a download link for that font.
 - [Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) used to do checks for errors on CSS elements.
-- [Microsoft OneNote](https://onedrive.live.com/) used as my word processor for the written content of the site.
-- [Synthesia](https://synthesia.io) used to make ai lib intro video.
+- [JSH Linter](https://jshint.com/) used to do checks for errors on the JS code.
 - [VSCode](https://code.visualstudio.com/) used for local IDE for development.
-It possessed extensions which helped me immensely during my making of the site
+It possessed extensions which helped me immensely during my making of the site.
 - [W3C HTML Validator](https://validator.w3.org/) used to do checks for errors on HTML elements.
-- [W3Schools](https://www.w3schools.com/graphics/svg_intro.asp) used to learn how to create an svg and actually create the favicon myself with their "Try It" Editor.
+- [W3Schools](https://www.w3schools.com/graphics/svg_intro.asp) used to learn how to create an svg and actually create the favicon myself with their "Try It" Editor and learn new Javascript DOM Methods and Properties.
-- [Wave](https://wave.webaim.org/report#/https://uche05.github.io/CI-PROJECTS-KUCJ/) used to check accessibility status of website.
-- [Wikipedia](https://en.wikipedia.org/wiki/Artificial_intelligence) was the platform I used to conduct research for my written content of QuizAR as well as source of inspiration for most of my written topics/ concepts.
-Please note, I did not cold copy and paste actual written content from wikipedia to my website.
-I stated all actual word-by-word references on the written content where necessary.

 ## [Testing](TESTING.md)